BindBC/bindbc-sdl/README.md

 # bindbc-sdl
 This project provides both static and dynamic bindings to the [Simple Direct Media Library (SDL)](https://libsdl.org/) and its satellite libraries.
-The dynamic bindings are `@nogc` and `nothrow` compatible and both types of bindings are compatible with `-betterC`.
+The dynamic bindings are `@nogc` and `nothrow` compatible and both types of bindings are compatible with BetterC.
 This package is intended as a replacement of [DerelictSDL2](https://github.com/DerelictOrg/DerelictSDL2), which is not compatible with `@nogc`,  `nothrow`, or BetterC.

 ## Usage
-By default, bindbc-sdl is configured to compile as a dynamic binding that is not BetterC compatible.
+By default, `bindbc-sdl` is configured to compile as a dynamic binding that is not BetterC compatible.
 Dynamic bindings have no link-time dependency on the SDL libraries so the SDL shared libraries must be manually loaded at runtime.
 When configured as a static binding, there is a link-time dependency on the SDL libraries -- either the static libraries or the appropriate files for linking with shared libraries (see below).

 When using DUB to manage your project, the static binding can be enabled via a DUB `subConfiguration` statement in your project's package file.
 BetterC compatibility is also enabled via subconfigurations.